DonaldKellett/Osiv/API.md

 On `400 Bad Request`, a JSON object should be returned with the following fields:

-- `"reason"`: A short human-readable description of what user-invoked action caused the account creation to fail, e.g. `"The provided username must be between 1 and 32 characters."`
+- `"message"`: A short human-readable description of what user-invoked action caused the account creation to fail, e.g. `"The provided username must be between 1 and 32 characters."`

 #### `401 Unauthorized`